What Do Speech-Language Pathologist Do?

 - Speech and Language Specialist

-In the United States, there were 145,100 jobs for Speech-Language Pathologist in 2016.
+There were about 145,100 jobs for Speech-Language Pathologist in 2016 (in the United States).
 New jobs are being produced at a rate of 17.8% which is above the national average.
 The Bureau of Labor Statistics predicts 25,900 new jobs for Speech-Language Pathologist by 2026.
 There will be an estimated 10,400 positions for Speech-Language Pathologist per year.

 The states with the most job growth for Speech-Language Pathologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Vermont, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.